Smoke Generator

 Venturi Smoke Generators

-To smoke meat or sausages one needs to generate smoke.
+A smoke generator is needed for smoking meats or sausages.
+Generating smoke in small home units is a time-consuming task, which is probably not as difficult as maintaining the correct temperature inside.
+However, generating smoke can be either a boring and annoying process or an enjoyable experience.
 That task became easier to accomplish when venturi smoke generators started to appear around 2005.
-First in New Zealand, then in the USA, Poland and other countries.
+First in New Zealand, then in the USA, Poland, and other countries.

-Imagine somebody smoking a cigarette that sits next to the partially open window in a fast travelling car.
-The fast moving air outside creates a vacuum next to the window and pulls smoke out of the car.
-The same principle is used in venturi smoke generators where the pressurized air from an aquarium air pump is injected into a container which is filled with wood chips.
-The lowest layer of wood chips keeps on burning producing smoke.
-As it burns away it turns into ash that sinks to the bottom of the hopper.
+Imagine somebody smoking a cigarette that sits next to the partially open window in a fast traveling car.
+The fast-moving air outside creates a vacuum next to the window and pulls smoke out of the car.
+The same principle is used in venturi smoke generators, where the pressurized air from an aquarium air pump is injected into a container that is filled with wood chips.
+The lowest layer of wood chips keeps on burning, producing smoke.
+As it burns away, it turns into ash that sinks to the bottom of the hopper.
 Then, the layer above starts to burn.
-The top layers cannot ignite as they are not exposed to the fresh air which is needed for combustion.
-The fresh air enters through the holes at the bottom of the smoke generator.
+The top layers cannot ignite as they are not exposed to the fresh air that is needed for combustion.
+However, fresh air enters through the holes at the bottom of the smoke generator, so the chips above can keep on burning.

+Since the unit is only about 12" tall, there is not enough draft to force the smoke into the chamber.
+This is when the aquarium air pump comes to the rescue.
 The smoke generated rises slowly, but most of it is sucked away by the air that comes out from the aquarium air pump nozzle.
-The air nozzle is aimed towards the opening that leads into the smoking chamber and this is the only direction for the air and smoke to travel.
+The air nozzle is aimed towards the opening that leads into the smoking chamber, and this is the only direction for the air and smoke to travel.

 Wood chips